devsisters/eclair/README.md

 ```

 ### filter by vpc_id
 Boolean variable.
-If ture use VPC_ID Environment variable for filtering EC2 instances.
+If true use VPC_ID Environment variable for filtering EC2 instances.
 ```ruby
 config.use_vpc_id_env = true
 ```